 The Sue Johnson knowledge bomb continues as she shows us how to choose compatible blood products and TEST them to make sure they are compatible.
-Don’t miss this episode of the Blood Bank Guy Essentials Podcast!
-[NOTE: Previously titled, “Pretransfusion Testing 1”]
+Plus, Sue tackles real-world case examples of potential challenges in pretransfusion testing.

 The Last Three Steps of Pretransfusion Testing

-Sue starts this interview with a discussion of how you use the information gained in step 2 (the patient’s ABO, Rh, and unexpected antibody status) to choose the best and hopefully most compatible product for a blood recipient.
+Sue starts this interview with a discussion of how to use the information gained in step 2 (ABO, Rh, and unexpected antibody status) to choose the most compatible product for a blood recipient.
 She shares tips and tricks to best practice in choosing red blood cells, plasma, and platelets.
-Then, she takes us through the ins and outs of compatibility testing (the test we all call the “crossmatch”), including a nuts and bolts description of both forms of the serologic crossmatch (Immediate-spin and AHG).
-She describes the computer (or “electronic”) crossmatch, and tells us why she thinks it is the very BEST crossmatch you can do!
-Finally, Sue briefly describes some labeling requirements.
+Then, Sue describes the ins and outs of compatibility testing (the test we all call the “crossmatch”), including a nuts and bolts description of both forms of the serologic crossmatch (“Immediate-spin” and “AHG”).
+She then describes the computer (or “electronic”) crossmatch, and tells us why she thinks it is the very BEST crossmatch!
+Finally, Sue briefly outlines some labeling requirements.

 But Wait, There’s MORE!

 In the last half of this interview, I hit Sue with six cases designed to illustrate some of the more common challenges that we encounter in compatibility testing, and Sue handled them like a pro!
 Don’t miss the chance to hear a master at work, showing you exactly how to manage unexpected findings either in the crossmatch itself or with other tests related to the crossmatch.